 Stop Collection Calls

-Credit card companies will attempt to collect for about 6 months before turning your account over to collection attorneys or debt collection agencies.
-State laws normally require that credit card companies to stop unfair collection calls once they are notified in writing, again by certified letter, and these laws can help you stop collection calls.
+Credit card companies attempt to collect for about six months before turning your account over to collection attorneys or debt collection agencies.
+State laws normally require that credit card companies must stop unfair collection calls once they receive notification in writing.
+Again, you must notify them by certified letter to stop collection calls.

-Even after you send a certified letter asking to only be contacted by mail, attorneys and debt collectors are allowed to call you under certain circumstances.
-Debt collection agencies can phone to tell you that they are turning over your account to an attorney or if the status of your account changes.
-Attorneys and/or debt collection agencies can always call to let you know if they are suing you for the debt that you owe.
+Even after you send the mail only request, it is allowable for attorneys and debt collectors to call you under certain circumstances.
+First, when they turn your account over to an attorney or if the status of your account changes, they can call to tell you what event is taking place.
+Secondly, if they sue you for the debt, they can call to notify you.